Procedures and treatments

 Preparing a child for a procedure or treatment can be an anxious occasion.
 Great Ormond Street Hospital have produced a number of factsheets to help explain what will happen and what to expect.

-This page explains about speech and language development from birth to 12 months and what to expect when your child comes to Great Ormond Street Hospital (GOSH).
+This page explains about fistulograms or sinograms and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have the scan.

 Read more